Defense Against a Credit Card Lawsuit in Tyler, TX

 At Campbell Law Firm, PC, we understand that life happens and sometimes circumstances do not allow you to keep up with your payments.
 Our credit card debt relief firm in Tyler, TX can come to your aid whether you are being called by collection agencies, being threatened with a lawsuit, or even if the suit has been filed and you have been served.

 Schedule an appointment to discuss your financial situation with a compassionate credit card debt lawyer.
-Call our offices in Tyler or Mineola today at (903) 345-0031!
+Call our offices today at (903) 345-0031 for help in Tyler, Mineola, or Smith County!

 What Happens When a Credit Card Company Sues You?